bloomberg/bde-tools/doc/help.rst

 domain specific language places certain limitations on what can be integrated into the tool and leaves a lot to be desired.

-What made us choose waf over Scons is that waf, which began as a fork of Scons, is `designed to be much faster than scons
+What made us choose waf over SCons is that waf, which began as a fork of SCons, is `designed to be much faster than SCons
 <http://www.freehackers.org/~tnagy/bench.txt>`_.

 Why is there a copy of waf in this repository?